 What is it?
-Margin profit/loss is determined by the size of your margin position and the price difference between the price when you opened the position and the price when you closed the position.
+Margin profit/loss is determined by the size of your spot position on margin and the price difference between the price when you opened the position and the price when you closed the position.
 Profits/losses are not directly determined by your level of leverage.

 How to count it?
 For all Ledger entries where the "type" is "Margin", sum up the values in the "Amount" column.

-If amount =0, it's a trade that opened a margin position (and therefore no profit/loss yet).
+If amount =0, it's a trade that opened a spot position on margin (and therefore no profit/loss yet).

-If amount is >0 (positive), it's a profit from closing all or part of a margin position.
+If amount is >0 (positive), it's a profit from closing all or part of a spot position on margin.

-If amount is <0 (negative), it's a loss from closing all or part of a margin position.
+If amount is <0 (negative), it's a loss from closing all or part of a spot position on margin.

 Note: profit/loss amounts do not include fees.

 2. Opening & trading fees

 What is it?
-Opening & closing fees are charged when your order is executed (matched with another client's order) and a margin position is opened or closed as a result.
+Opening and trade fees are charged when your currency purchase or sale order is executed (matched with another client's order) and a spot position on margin is opened or closed as a result.

 How to count it?
 For all Ledger entries where the "type" is "Margin", sum up the values in the "Fee" column.

 3. Rollover fees

 What is it?
-Rollover fees are charged every 4 hours that your margin position is held open, in order to maintain the position.
+Rollover fees are charged every 4 hours that your spot position on margin is held open.

 How to count it?
 For all Ledger entries where the "type" is "Rollover", sum up the values in the "Fee" column.